supthos/triangle_trees/README.md

 # triangle_trees
 Binary trees overlaid on a triangular tessellation of the plane.

+The euclidean plane can be tessellated by only 3 regular polygons.
+Namely, the triangle, the square and the hexagon.
+To the vertices of a triangular tessellation of the plane, we may associate nodes of a binary tree whose edges are the sides of the triangles themselves.
+I've written a C++ program to find all the unique ways a complete binary tree may be represented in such a triangular tessellation under translational, rotational, and reflective equivalence.

 Tried the first time on Ada.
 Observed the results (Degree 1: 30, Degree 2: 7728, then memory saturation) and translated to C++.
 Same result.